JesseRathy/JustGOMobileApp/README.md

 Also did a fair amount of testing and refactoring code on the project near the end of its lifecycle.

 Yu Gu (Aka Ray): Tester/Programmer -- Managed a lot of the testing work as well as some addition code work when Yuhan or Moran were busy.
-Also helped with writing and other project needs when required.
+Also helped with writing and other project needs when required, like Pretty Printing (and minor linting) of code.

 Yuhan Hu: Programmer -- The Secondary programmer of the team, Yuhan did a lot of work on Programming, and also made many graphs to show the complexity of the project